From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: The stationary fractional Brownian Motion (S-fBM) and the Log stationary fractional brownian motion model (Log S-fBM)

-Without loss of generality, one can consider that the S-fBM process is defined both for $H\in \left]0,\frac{1}{2}\right[$ as the Gaussian process with autocovariance function of Eq.~\eqref{eq:covsfbm} and mean value $\mu_H$ and it can be identified (in the weak sense) for $H=0$ as the log correlated process $\tilde \omega_{\ell,T}$.
-Consequently, this framework integrates cases where $H > 0$ and where $H \to 0$ that can be interpreted respectively as the rough regime and multifractal regime, both observed in empirical financial data.
+This framework integrates cases where $H > 0$ and where $H \to 0$ that can be interpreted respectively as the rough regime and multifractal regime, both observed in empirical financial data.
 Wu \textit{et al.} further propose the Log S-fBM process $X$ which has the following dynamic:

 where $(B_t)_t$ is a standard Brownian motion.\\

 From a financial modeling perspective, this was proposed as a stochastic volatility model able to account for both rough and multifractal log volatility sample paths.
 As an example, we cite the numerical experiments of Figure 10 in \cite{wu2022rough} where indices shows a low roughness $H\simeq 0.1$ compared to single stocks having a high roughness characterized by $H\simeq 0.01$.
 This stylized fact was also reproduced by the N-SfFM in \cite{LogSfbmNFM} (see Section \ref{sec:linkwithLogSfbmNFM}).